 Scope

-This Recommendation describes the technical and operational characteristics of, and protection criteria for, radars operating in the frequency band 5 250-5 850 MHz, except ground based meteorological radars which are contained in Recommendation ITU-R M.1849.
+This Recommendation describes the technical and operational characteristics of, and [protection criteria] for, radars operating in the frequency band 5 250-5 850 MHz, except ground based meteorological radars which are contained in Recommendation ITU-R M.1849.
 These characteristics are intended for use when assessing the compatibility of these systems with other services.

 Keywords